-PURPOSE: To explore the effects different stressors have on equilibrium.
+To explore the effects different stressors have on equilibrium.

-Each part below includes a chemical equation, a description of the colors of the reactants and products, and a link to a photo of the substances before and after some stressor has been applied.
+Each part on the following pages includes a chemical equation, a description of the colors of the reactants and products, and a drawing of the substances before and after some stressor has been applied.
 For each reaction:

-- 1) Click the link to see the effect of a stressor on chemical equilibrium. - Based on your observations, answer the question about the shift that the reaction undergoes in response to the stressor.
+- 1. Consider the effect of a stressor on chemical equilibrium. - 2.
+Based on your observations, answer the question about the shift that the reaction undergoes in response to the stressor.